 Just as in humans, nutrition plays a key role in skin and hair health.
-Paying close attention to your dog’s diet and experimenting with different dog foods and supplements can be a highly effective way of addressing most doodle health problems, including itchy skin.
+Paying close attention to your dog’s diet and experimenting with different dog foods and supplements can be a highly effective way of addressing most Goldendoodle skin issues, including itchy skin.

 Anxiety or Boredom

 Another major cause of health problems in doodles is stress, and some dogs respond to stress with compulsive scratching or chewing.
 Stress might be caused by a variety of factors, but most commonly it’s a result of anxiety or boredom.
 Dogs are highly social pack animals that prefer to spend time in the company of humans.
 Insufficient exercise might also lead to stress, so it’s vital you have a routine in place that supports your dog’s well-being.